Preeti75/minimal/index.md

 ## Project 3

-Created a Object-Detection Model on Microsoft Azure Platform.
+Created an Object-Detection Model on Microsoft Azure Platform.

 #### Header 4